Storm clouds gather over France team ahead of World Cup defence

 Chance for emerging stars?

-Nevertheless, his squad will be without Hugo Lloris, N'Golo Kante and Karim Benzema, as well as Pogba, for the upcoming games.#photo2
+Nevertheless, his squad will be without key players Hugo Lloris, N'Golo Kante and Karim Benzema, as well as Pogba, for the upcoming games.#photo2

 Just five players from the 2018 final are involved, including recalled veteran Olivier Giroud.

-Among the other members of the 2018 squad, Benjamin Mendy is on trial in England for multiple alleged sexual offences that could finish his career.
+Among the other members of the 2018 squad, Manchester City defender Benjamin Mendy is on trial in England charged with a number of sexual offences.

 Mendy last played for France in November 2019.
 Les Bleus went out of Euro 2020 to Switzerland in the last 16 but bounced back to win the Nations League last year.